frypatch/The-Price-of-Remembering/book/CHAPTER_04.md

 Chronicler blinked.
 “You don’t know?”

 “I know that it works,” Kote said.
 “I know that metal wire works better than string.
 That taut works better than loose.
 That bell-shapes catch sound better than flat disks.
 That copper is better than iron.”
-I ticked off points on my fingers.
+He ticked off points on his fingers.
 “I know that if you add a binding rune, it carries farther.
 If you add a clarity rune, it comes through cleaner.
 But how the sound moves through metal?”
-He shook my head.
+He shook his head.
 “No idea.
 It just does.”

 “So you just tried things until they worked?”